 Simply put, elaboration is asking students to "tell me more" about what they are learning.
 This strategy is useful in helping students make important connections between different topics or concepts.
 Asking the student to elaborate, forces the brain to examine a concept deeper which leads to a stronger learning imprint.

 In addition, students also often need to tap into their imagination to expand on what they think they know.
 Thus, elaboration can be a great way to encourage creativity and problem-solving.

 Dual coding is best described as the combination of words and visual materials to help learning "stick."
 This exercise can aid learning by requiring the student to use two methods to represent an idea or concept.
 For example, after reading a passage a student can tell you what was read and draw a picture representing the story, create a diagram of the plot, or create an outline to act as a guide.

-Related to spacing is revisitng a concept at certain intervals over time.
-This "interleaving" of concepts makes spacing a natural occurance and is an effective way for students to improve retention.
+Related to spacing is revisiting a concept at certain intervals over time.
+This "interleaving" of concepts makes spacing a natural occurrence and is an effective way for students to improve retention.

 One way to spot a teacher using spacing and/or interleaving in class is to listen for students to report they "already learned this."

 Recall is the act of intentionally bringing back to mind something a student has already done or learned.
 It is the act of trying to remember and then articulate what comes to mind.
 Examples of common recall strategies are tests, quizzes, asking children to tell you what they learned earlier, or having a student try to teach a topic to someone else.

 There are many creative ways to bring recall practice into the classroom and at home - many are often ungraded in order to minimize stress and focus on learning.

 Of all the Foundations of Learning, recall practice is among the most effective for students at any age.

 Metacognition is, essentially, thinking about our thinking.
 In practice, it involves reflecting on what you are learning and how well you are learning that topic.